-- Results of Public Health England's Survey of Prevalent HIV Infections Diagnosed (SOPHID) Scheme.
-This reports on patients with diagnosed HIV infection seen for statutory HIV-related care.
-SOPHID does not include patients where area of residence is not known.
-Clinical reporting of newly diagnosed HIV to PHE is also included.
-The completeness of the HIV data sent from Wales to PHE seems to have decreased in the last couple of years.
-PHW is reviewing HIV surveillance in Wales with a view to improve data collection. - Results of screening blood donated in Wales by the Welsh Blood Service and National Blood Service (Merseyside and North Wales). - Results of Enhanced Surveillance of Syphilis in Wales: anonymous clinical reports of infectious syphilis to Public Health Wales CDSC from SHCs. - Results of the PHE Sexually transmitted bacteria reference unit (STBRU), Bacteriology reference department (BRD): laboratory reports of lymphogranuloma venereum (LGV).
+- The usual data sources for HIV -Public Health England's Survey of Prevalent HIV Infections Diagnosed (SOPHID) and clinical reporting of newly diagnosed HIV to PHE- were not available for 2017 when this report was being prepared.
+Therefore, we have used new diagnoses of HIV reported from SHCs in Wales to SWS.
+These data may not represent the trend of new HIV diagnoses in Wales, as it may include diagnoses that are not new, and HIV is also diagnosed in other care settings.
+PHW is in the process of reviewing HIV surveillance in Wales. - Results of screening blood donated in Wales by the Welsh Blood Service and National Blood Service (Merseyside and North Wales). - Results of Enhanced Surveillance of Syphilis in Wales: anonymous clinical reports of infectious syphilis to Public Health Wales CDSC from SHCs. - Results of the PHE Sexually transmitted bacteria reference unit (STBRU), Bacteriology reference department (BRD): laboratory reports of lymphogranuloma venereum (LGV). - Results of Public Health Wales' Specialist Antimicrobial Chemotherapy Unit: high-level azithromycin-resistant N.gonorrhoeae and dual ceftriaxone and azithromycin resistance.